mindgitrwx/compiler_prototype/pythonspec.md

 import_name: 'import' dotted_as_names

-# note below: the ('.' | '...') is necessary because '...' is tokenized as ELLIPSIS
-# what does it mean?
 import_from: ('from' (('.' | '...')* dotted_name | ('.' | '...')+)
               'import' ('*' | '(' import_as_names ')' | import_as_names))
 import_as_name: NAME ['as' NAME]